flashnuke/wifi-deauth/README.md

 * Works for 2.4GHhz and 5Ghz
 * Beware that some access points have protections against this kind of attack and therefore it might not work on them
 * Setting custom client mac addresses (`--clients`) is not suggested, as some clients might reconnect using a random MAC address which is different than the one set
+* Some access points use a protection mechanism where they switch channels - in that case it's suggested to use `--spam-all-channels`

 ### Requirements
 * Linux OS